Gaganvirdi18/Chess-Project-in-C-/README.md

 The GameState Class of a chess game, manages the board state, current player, and game result.
 The logic for managing the progress of a chess game, including legal moves, game state updates, and determining the game result.
 It also implements rules for detecting draw conditions such as threefold repetition and the fifty-move rule.

+**Installation Guidelines**

+**1. Define Requirements:**

+Clearly outline the requirements of your Chess Game Application.
+Consider aspects such as supported features (e.g., standard chess rules, special moves like castling and en passant), user interface design, multiplayer support, and any additional functionalities you want to include.

+**2. Design the Architecture:**

+Define the overall architecture of your application.
+Decide on the main components, such as the chess logic engine, user interface, and game state management.
+Consider using a modular design approach to promote reusability and maintainability.

+**3. Chess Logic Engine:**

+•	Implement classes for each type of chess piece (e.g., Pawn, Bishop, King), encapsulating their behaviour and movement rules.
+•	Develop classes to manage the chessboard state, including placing and moving pieces, checking for legal moves, and detecting game state (e.g., check, checkmate, draw).
+•	Handle special moves like castling, pawn promotion, and en passant capture according to the chess rules.

+**4. User Interface:**

+•	Design an intuitive and visually appealing user interface for the chess game.
+•	Implement features such as displaying the chessboard, highlighting legal moves, indicating check and checkmate, and providing options for players to interact with the game.
+•	Ensure responsiveness and user-friendly interactions to enhance the gaming experience.

+**5. Game State Management:**

+•	Create a class to manage the game state, including tracking player turns, recording move history, and determining game outcomes.
+•	Implement algorithms to detect draw conditions such as threefold repetition and the fifty-move rule to handle game termination appropriately.

+**6. Testing and Validation:**

+•	Develop comprehensive test cases to validate the functionality of each component and ensure adherence to chess rules.
+•	Perform unit testing, integration testing, and system testing to identify and fix any bugs or logical errors.
+•	Conduct user testing to gather usability feedback and identify improvement areas.

+**7. Documentation and Maintenance:**

+•	Document the design rationale, class structures, and functionalities of your Chess Game Application to facilitate future development and maintenance.
+•	Maintain clear and consistent coding standards to ensure readability and scalability.
+•	Provide user documentation or tutorials to guide players on using the application effectively.

+**8. Optimization and Performance:**

+•	Optimize algorithms and data structures to improve the performance of critical operations such as move generation and game state evaluation.
+•	Consider implementing features like move pruning and caching to enhance the efficiency of the chess engine.